curiousest/curiousest.github.io/_drafts/tabum/monk-dialogue.md

 What about the Buddhists?
 They're super chill.

 Yes.
 But I kept feeling myself wanting more.
 They were the closest, but they're missing something.
 Like two pro sports teams show up to play a game of football, but the referees never say whose side is whose.
 The teams don't know if they're winning or losing because the refs won't tell them.
 The one game is fun, but across a season of games, it ends up being kind of meaningless.
 Not fun.
-There's more to life than having a bit of fun that one time - I want a lifetime of fun.
+There's more to life than having a bit of fun one game at a time - I want a lifetime of fun.

 Their purpose is off.

 Yes.
 And when I ask what their purpose is, they say things like,

-"what if there is no purpose?" or "maybe the purpose is not to be known?" or "just be" but I don't buy it.
+"what if there is no purpose?" or "maybe the purpose is not to be known?" or "eliminate human suffering" but I don't buy it.
+It's all escapism.
 There's something, I can feel it on the tip of my tongue.
 There must be something fundamental that binds us all together.

 Dan, let me ask you a question.
 What is the one thing you could not live without?
 What is the one thing, where if I took it away, you wouldn't be able to continue living?